Liberbank

-Liberbank was a Spanish financial services company constituted by a merger of Group Cajastur, Caja de Extremadura and Caja Cantabria.
-It was established from the combination of the assets and liabilities of the banking business (excluding those pertaining to the social work of each savings bank).
+Liberbank was a Spanish bank and financial services company that operated between 2011 and 2021 when it was acquired and merged with Spanish bank Unicaja.

-Liberbank has a national presence and is a leader in the retail markets of Asturias, Cantabria, Castile-La Mancha and Extremadura.
+Prior to its merger, Liberbank had a national presence and was a leader in the retail markets of Asturias, Cantabria, Castile-La Mancha and Extremadura.
+The bank was established in 2011 from the merger of the banking businesses of the three savings banks, Group Cajastur, Caja de Extremadura and Caja Cantabria.
+The merger excluded the social and community work that the banks provided which continued separately.

+History

 On 23 May 2011, Effibank was established as a bank SIP Group Cajastur, Caja de Extremadura and Caja Cantabria.
 From 19 July 2011, the bank operated under the brand Liberbank.
 Subsequently, the trade name of Effibank (Effibank SA) was also replaced and became Liberbank SA.

 On 29 May 2012, Banco Caja3 and Ibercaja merged.
-Thus born the seventh Spanish financial institution.
-However, the merger was canceled in October 2012 as a result of the stress test of Oliver Wyman and capital requirements Liberbank scenarios shown in this document.
+This would have created the seventh largest Spanish financial institution.
+However, the merger was canceled in October 2012 as a result of the stress test performed by Oliver Wyman showing it failed the capital requirements test.